Fally Ipupa: 2020–2022: Tokooos II, Tokooos II Gold

 In an interview with Afropop Worldwide on 10 July 2019, Ipupa announced that his sixth studio album, Tokooos II, was nearing completion.
 He later promoted the album with a concert at the Accor Arena in Paris on 28 February 2020.
 Tokooos II was released on 18 December 2020 by Elektra France.
 The digital edition contained 16 songs and the physical edition 22.
-The album features collaborations with Dadju, Naza, Ninho, and M. Pokora and fuses traditional Congolese rumba, soukous, ndombolo, contemporary R&B, and trap beats.
+The album features collaborations with Dadju, Naza, Ninho, and M. Pokora and fuses traditional Congolese rumba, soukous, ndombolo, R&B, and trap beats.
 Reviewing for Pan African Music, Rémi Benchebra described the album as being "guided by love, a theme dear to rumbists", and "a voice which combines fragility with power".
 Tokooos II was well-received, especially in European markets.
-It entered SNEP's top 200 most downloaded albums in France, where it peaked at No. 80 for a week.
+It entered the SNEP Top 200 Albums, where it peaked at No. 80 for a week.
 The album also gained traction in Belgium, reaching No. 58 on Ultratop's Wallonia chart and No. 100 on Ultratop's Flanders chart.
+It earned a 4× diamond certification from Africa Music & Charts.
 The Congolese rumba-tinged single "Amore", in which Ipupa conveys his sorrow and yearning for the return of a departed lover, achieved gold certification from SNEP and exceeded one million Spotify streams in four months.
 The soukous-influenced track "Likolo", featuring Ninho, garnered five million Spotify streams in four months, while its music video amassed seven million YouTube views in a month and earned gold certification from SNEP.
-"Un Coup", a fusion of Congolese rumba and contemporary R&B performed with Dadju, racked up ten million YouTube views in its first month, made it onto Music in Africa's "15 trending clips in Central Africa", and was certified gold in May 2025 after exceeding 15 million streams outside of France.
+"Un Coup", a fusion of Congolese rumba and R&B performed with Dadju, racked up ten million YouTube views in its first month, made it onto Music in Africa's "15 trending clips in Central Africa", and was certified gold in May 2025 after exceeding 15 million streams outside of France.
 On 26 December 2020, Ipupa sold out the Sofitel Abidjan Hôtel Ivoire in Ivory Coast and received the Best African Artist of the Year prize at the fourth edition of the African Talents Awards.
 In February 2021, he performed at the Yaoundé Multipurpose Sports Complex in Cameroon in front of 3,000 people, in celebration of president Paul Biya's 88th birthday.
 To promote the album further, he unveiled a lineup of multiple African concerts, referred to as the "Tokoos II Tour Part I".
 It kicked off on 9 October in Dar es Salaam, Tanzania, and concluded on 10 January 2022, in Bafoussam, Cameroon.
 It covered 19 countries, primarily in French-speaking regions, where Ipupa performed with F'Victeam.